ngisedsysle/A-Eye/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Documentation
+### Introduction
 An important part of the project is to have a clear an complete documentation associated to the project.
 You can find a lot of UML documentation in folder A-Eye_Documentation.

+### On ubuntu
-You can also generate Doyxgen documentation for all source code in the project by following the following steps :
+You can also generate Doxygen documentation for all source code in the project by following these steps :

 ```bash
 sudo apt install doxygen